 - Proof and verification of any gift funds deposited into your account within the last 2 months

 Your lender may also ask you for supplemental information on any debts you owe, like a student loan or an auto loan.
 Cooperation with your lender only makes the mortgage loan process easier, so be sure to provide any requested information as soon as possible.

 How To Get A Mortgage With Rocket Mortgage®

 Once you have all of your documentation in order, it’s time to start searching for a loan.
 Here’s what you can expect when you apply for a home loan with Rocket Mortgage®.

 Step 1: Apply For Mortgage Preapproval

-Getting preapproved for a loan is a good idea because it gives you an accurate idea of how much you can afford to spend on a home.
-This will help you narrow your property search, and it also makes you more appealing to both sellers and real estate agents.
+Getting preapproved for a loan and knowing the amount of money you will receive will help you narrow your property search, and make you more appealing to both sellers and real estate agents.

 Customize Your Personal Mortgage Solutions

-After we verify your credit, Rocket Mortgage® will give you a few mortgage options that you can customize to fit your needs.
+After we verify your credit, Rocket Mortgage will give you a few mortgage options that you can customize to fit your needs.
 We’ll show you a few different mortgage solutions and how much you can qualify for.
-You can also learn more about your individual interest rates, loan types you are eligible for, monthly payments and down payment requirements.
+You can also learn more about your individual interest rates, loan types you may be eligible for, monthly payments and down payment requirements.